pjbriggs/Amplicon_analysis-galaxy/README.rst

    * Pandaseq: minimum length (in bp) for a sequence to be kept after overlapping (-L) (default 380)
  - Step two (pipeline):
-   * Pipeline: one of 'uparse', 'vsearch' or 'qiime' (e.g. -P vsearch)
+   * Pipeline: one of 'uparse', 'vsearch' or 'QIIME' (e.g. -P vsearch)
    * Reference database: by default the reference database is GreenGenes, use -S to use Silva instead
  - Step three (reporting):